Aliza Begin: Death

-All her life she suffered from a severe lung disease - emphysema.
+All her life she suffered from a severe lung disease—emphysema.
 In 1982, her condition deteriorated.
 She was repeatedly hospitalized, occasionally even needing a ventilator.
 Billionaire Armand Hammer, who was a fan of her husband, sent two internationally renowned experts to examine her.
 The treatment they recommended helped for a while.

-Aliza Begin died on November 13, 1982, during her husband's visit to the United States, and was buried on the Mount of Olives near the tomb of Olei Hagardom.
+Aliza Begin died on 13 November 1982, during her husband's visit to the United States, and was buried on the Mount of Olives near the graves of two of Olei Hagardom, Meir Feinstein and Moshe Barazani.
 Some attributed the crisis in Begin's life to her death.
 Menachem Begin was buried next to her in 1992.

-Private life
+Personal life

 Aliza and Menachem Begin had two daughters, Hassia and Leah, and a son, Zeev Binyamin, a Knesset member and minister.

 Begin zealously maintained her privacy, and refrained from being interviewed by the media.
 Begin used public transportation and refrained from using a government vehicle.

 When she arrived with her husband Menachem Begin on her first official visit to the United States, after he was elected prime minister, she refused to allow the Israeli embassy to fund the purchase of shirts for her husband, claiming: "By no means.
-The taxpayer will not fund my husband's shirts."
+The taxpayer will not fund my husband's shirts".